What District Does Caledon Fall Under?

 Question: What District Does Caledon Fall Under?

 Answer: Caledon falls under the Regional Municipality of Peel in Ontario, Canada.
-It is one of the three municipalities in Peel Region, along with Brampton and Mississauga.
+Peel Region also includes the cities of Brampton and Mississauga.

 For more information

-Check out this page to learn more about realtors in Caledon
+Check out this page for more about local Caledon realtors

 Related Article: Why Live in Caledon?